-Essex Farm Cemetery, Ieper, Belgium
+Essex Farm Cemetery, Ypres (Ieper), Belgium

-Essex Farm Military Cemetery, Ypres Salient.
+Essex Farm Cemetery, Ypres Salient

 There are 1,200 WW1 servicemen buried or commemorated in this cemetery.
 Of these burials 103 are not identified.
 There are special memorials commemorating 19 casualties who are known or believed to be buried among the unidentified burials.